Prasadlokhande-880/DynamicFormGeneratorNPM-pakage/README.md

 ### 4. Adding Custom CSS to the Form

-You can style your form elements by leveraging predefined class names associated with each component.
-These class names allow you to customize the appearance of headings, labels, and various input types.
+You can style your form elements and their validation messages by leveraging predefined class names.
+These class names allow you to customize the appearance of headings, labels, input types, and error messages.

 ---